SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/tests/latest/README.md

 ---|---|---
-test_arm_template_policy | python:3.6.14-slim-buster | Generate an ARM Template policy and policy.json policy and see if their outputs match test_default_infrastructure_svn | python:3.6.14-slim-buster | See the default value of the minimum SVN for the infrastructure fragment test_arm_template_missing_image_name | N/A | Error condition if an image isn't specified test_arm_template_missing_resources | N/A | Error condition where no resources are specified to deploy test_arm_template_missing_aci | N/A | Error condition where ACI is not specified in resources
+test_arm_template_policy | python:3.6.14-slim-buster | Generate an ARM Template policy and policy.json policy and see if their outputs match test_default_infrastructure_svn | python:3.6.14-slim-buster | See the default value of the minimum SVN for the infrastructure fragment test_default_pause_container | python:3.6.14-slim-buster | See if the default pause containers match the config test_arm_template_missing_image_name | N/A | Error condition if an image isn't specified test_arm_template_missing_resources | N/A | Error condition where no resources are specified to deploy test_arm_template_missing_aci | N/A | Error condition where ACI is not specified in resources